DO IT YOURSELF

 Let the crystals slide into the glass, add a small handful of dried fruit and lemon juice.
 Put the lid on and off you go.

-- how warm is it in the room
+- how warm is it in the room (a degree minus or plus has a definite impact)

 - how active is your culture (i.e. crystals that have already successfully fermented on a regular basis)